Concrete Cost Calculator

 Trailer-haul mix yourself$95-$130Trailer rental, time, water accessDIYers with tools and time

 The $40-60 per yard gap between Home Depot bags and ready-mix delivery is real money on bigger pours.
 A 5 cu yd driveway pour costs $1,100-$1,350 in bags vs $700-$900 delivered.
-The break-even point is roughly 1 cubic yard or 45 bags -- past that, delivery wins on every metric (time, money, back pain).
+The break-even point in most markets is 1 to 1.5 cubic yards (45 to 68 bags) -- past that, delivery wins on every metric (time, money, back pain).

 Hidden Costs Most Calculators Skip